Treasury Wine Estates: Appointment of Michael Clarke as CEO

 In 2014, the board of directors appointed Michael Clarke, a former food executive with Kraft Foods and Premier Foods, as CEO.

 In 2015, Treasury reportedly began reducing its presence in the British market to concentrate on Asia, where margins were much higher.
 However, later that year Treasury bought the majority of the wine business of London-based multinational Diageo.

 In July 2016, Treasury Wine Estates slimmed down its wine portfolio, announcing the sale of 12 cheap wine brands in the United States.
 The sale of the US brands represented around one million cases of wine.

 By 2017, Treasury had begun stockpiling luxury wines and rationing their release in China and the United States.
 More money was spent marketing the most profitable brands.

 In January 2019, Treasury's share price fell dramatically on a slew of news reports and was targeted by short sellers in the markets who accused the company of engaging in illegal practices including "channel stuffing" in attempts to inflate its profits.

 Appointment of Tim Ford as CEO

-In July 2020, Michael Clarke stood down as CEO and replaced by long-term executive, Tim Ford.
+In July 2020, Michael Clarke stood down as CEO and was replaced by the long-term executive, Tim Ford.

+In November 2021, Treasury acquired Napa Valley luxury winemaker Frank Family Vineyards for A$434 million.

+In October 2023, the Treasury announced it would acquire US rival Daou Vineyards for at least A$1.4 billion.